resbazaz/organization/GOVERNANCE.md

 At Coffee & Code, researchers come together to debug code, exchange programming ideas, foster a supportive community, and enjoy caffeine.
 Coffee & Code operates on the principles of inclusivity, collaboration, and knowledge sharing.
 We strive to create an environment where every individual feels valued, empowered, and inspired to engage in meaningful exchanges, resulting in a vibrant community that fosters innovation and elevates programming practices in research.

-Coffee & Code is intended to be a conversational group over a help desk.
+Coffee & Code is intended to be a conversational group - not a help desk.
 We do not provide services or guarantee solutions, but we might be able to help those seeking advice.
 When troubleshooting inquiries arise, it is up to each individual participant to choose to volunteer their time.
 Familiarity with other data science resources online or on campus is encouraged, but not required.

 -   Coffee & Code will be held at a venue that works for most members of the #coffee-and-code slack channel
 -   Coffee & Code will be held in the mornings, at a time that works for most members of the #coffee-and-code slack channel